125 Comments

 The most bothersome thing is Chomsky's response to the news.
 He refuses to explain, and so on.
 I've always admired his refusal to explain, or apologize, but it was because it was part of his refusal to cede an inch to the prevailing opinion which supported the establishment.
 Here, it's just . . . what does one do with it except wonder if this helps account for his incomprehensible wholesale rejection of "conspiracy theories" related to the JFK assassination, etc., and thereby a whole dimension of political explanation?

-It's disappointing in this respect that he doesn't give more consideration to how this could compromise his intellectual legacy even by just a tiny peg.
-It just seems needlessly wasteful.
+It's disappointing in this respect that he doesn't give more consideration to how this could compromise his intellectual legacy even by just a peg.
+It seems needlessly wasteful.
 And I don't even think there's anything per se the matter with him hanging around with Epstein for intellectual reasons.
 I agree generally with Chomsky's opinion that a criminal who serves his sentence should not be permanently condemned, although the Epstein matter is not your ordinary criminal case.
 This is kind of a crucial stance to get behind, actually - especially, although not exclusively, if one is a civil libertarian.
 But it still seems unseemly from a distance that Chomsky is hobnobbing with such a grotesque figure, as much because of the sexual stuff as because of Epstein's position as an apparent middle manager for the elite.
 He could offer a few more words on this before he goes.

 Chang Chokaski's avatar